 Gimli, Winnipeg Beach, and neighbouring towns are on the itinerary of the 10th annual Wave Artists Tour, a free self-guided tour of 40 artists' studios and art galleries from 10 a.m. to 6 p.m.
 September 3-4.

 The Wave tour route follows the western shoreline of Lake Winnipeg, with its vast marshlands and charming country lanes.
 Studios flying blue-and-white tour flags are where visitors are welcome to come in, browse, meet the artists, and discuss their work (204-642-4873; www.watchthewave.ca).

-Area artists work in a multitude of media, creating oil, acrylic, watercolor, and encaustic (hot beeswax and pigment) paintings; ceramics; "prairie art" quilts; painted window and door screens; jewelry; wood sculpture; fiber art; hand-dyed silks; wood furniture; guitars; and other pieces.
+Area artists work in a multitude of media, creating oil, acrylic, watercolour, and encaustic (hot beeswax and pigment) paintings; ceramics; "prairie art" quilts; painted window and door screens; jewellery; wood sculpture; fibre art; hand-dyed silks; wood furniture; guitars; and other pieces.